cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.6.5 - 2013.11.05
+    - Modified rawAttributes decoding, now null (empty) values are returned even if invalid in protocol

 * 0.6.4 - 2013.10.16
     - Added simple paged search as per rfc 2696
     - Controls return values are decoded and stored in result attribute of connection